World of Westfahl | Encyclopedia Introduction | All Entries | Acknowledgements

 Produced: The High Crusade (Klaus Knoesel and Holger Neuhauser 1994); The Visitor (tv series) (1997–1998); Godzilla: The Series (animated tv series) (1998); The Thirteenth Floor (Josef Rusnak 1999); Eight Legged Freaks (Ellory Eklayem 2002).

 Whenever I watch a Roland Emmerich film, I am reminded of the old Saturday Night Live sketches featuring Chevy Chase as a "land shark" who would knock on apartment doors and patiently offer one reason after another for his visit—"Pizza delivery," "Repairman," "Candygram"—until hitting upon the right pretext that would inspire the resident to open the door.
-Emmerich wishes to emotionally connect with every single person in his audience, and he will, in the course of a single film, briefly try almost everything he can think of in order to do so.
+Seeking to emotionally connect with every single person in his audience, Emmerich will, in the course of a single film, briefly try almost everything he can think of to achieve that aim.
 Thus, he says to those watching the film that first manifested his signature style, Stargate: are you responding to the satisfying story of a likable nerd finally finding true love with an exotic beauty?
 No?
 Then how about the moving tale of a father embittered by the death of his son who finds a new reason for living by bonding with a bold and energetic young man?
 Or the expansive saga of a nation of enslaved people finding the will and the means to rise up and claim their freedom?
-Theme after theme is splashed on the screen for about five minutes, interspersed with ample doses of mindless action.
-The problem with this approach is that all these disparate motifs are each given too little time, and are so visibly contrivances unsupported by conviction, that they cannot possibly have any emotional impact.
+However, although promising theme after promising theme is splashed on the screen for about five minutes, interspersed with ample doses of mindless action, all of these are given so little time, and are so visibly deployed without conviction, that they cannot possibly have any emotional impact.
 Could anyone but a moron, for example, believe that some genuine affection for his adopted country motivated that sequence in Independence Day when a worldwide battle against alien invaders was briefly and bafflingly linked to all-American values?
-It was just Emmerich pushing another button—patriotism—before returning to glimpses at Will SMITH's love life or Jeff GOLDBLUM's problematic relationship with his father.
+It was just Emmerich pushing another button—patriotism—before trying to strike a chord with Will SMITH's love life or Jeff GOLDBLUM's problematic relationship with his father.

 It wasn't always this way.
 As a young director in Germany, and then in the United States, Emmerich initially specialized in making the sorts of low-budget, low-profile films that gather dust on the shelves of video rental stores awaiting a daring customer willing to take a chance on an intriguing but unknown title.
 Such films, considered in their context, are hard to castigate, and some might even discern a sort of dopey charm in films like Joey or Moon 44, making them believe that their two dollars weren't wasted.

 While no one would have identified Emmerich as a rising star on the basis of Stargate, his next film, Independence Day, led many to hold precisely that opinion, inasmuch as it became for a while the highest-grossing film of all time.
-Yet in terms of its overall design and execution, the film was just as slipshod and senseless as his previous hits; its success must be attributed to its unusually evocative imagery of immense alien spacecraft hovering above major cities—if nothing else, Emmerich's films can occasionally look interesting—and to its remarkably talented lead performers, Smith and Goldblum, who unlike Van Damme, Spader, or Kurt RUSSELL had the power to imbue the film with some sense of conviction and direction.
+Yet in terms of its overall design and execution, the film was just as slipshod and senseless as his previous hits; its success must be attributed to its unusually evocative imagery of immense alien spacecraft hovering above major cities—if nothing else, Emmerich's films can occasionally look interesting—and to its remarkably talented lead performers, Smith and Goldblum, who unlike Van Damme, Spader, or Kurt RUSSELL actually had enough skill to almost succeed in animating Emmerich's artless contrivances.

 As if newly unsure of his power to deal effectively with science fiction, Emmerich uncharacteristically retreated to American history with The Patriot while placing more emphasis on his second career as a producer, with uneven results.
 The High Crusade, more fodder for the impulse-buyer at the video store, is a dreary evisceration of Poul Anderson's delightful novel; The Thirteenth Floor and Eight Legged Freaks had higher profiles, better advance buzz, but disappointing ticket sales; and the state of television entertainment was not exactly improved by The Visitor and an animated Godzilla series.
-(He is not officially credited, and hence officially cannot be blamed, for the relentless dull Stargate SG-1 series, inexplicably still on the air.)
-He is reportedly now working on another science fiction epic in the tradition of Irwin ALLEN, a disaster film about a future New York City imperilled by a new ice age.
-Its anticipated release already postponed from 2003 to 2004, one hopes that its movement toward theatrical release will continue at a glacial pace.
+(He is not officially credited, and hence officially cannot be blamed, for the relentlessly dull Stargate television series, the most recent of which is still inexplicably on the air.)

 To contact us about encyclopedia matters, send an email to Gary Westfahl.